 The following list of clubs, honor societies, and other organizations are available to students.
 Other clubs may be organized through the Student Government Association.
-For more information, contact Christine Hamilton, at (404) 297-9522, ext.
-1220 or hamilton@gptc.edu.
-You can visit the Office of Student Activities on the DeKalb Campus in the Student Activities Building (between buildings B&C).
+For more information, contact Shari Smith, at (404) 297-9522, ext.
+1220 or smiths@gptc.edu.
+You can visit the Office of Student Activities on the DeKalb Campus in Building A, Room 163.